-Our regressions analyze in the dependent variables alternative measures of legal standards in the countries in which the UCITS funds were distributed.
+Our regressions analyze the dependent variables for alternative measures of legal standards in the countries in which the UCITS funds were distributed.
 For bond funds we focus on indices of creditor rights.
 For equity funds we focus on indices of shareholder rights.
-Each of the legal indices in the dependent variable are constructed in two ways: (1) the average legal index values weighted by the population of the country of notification, and (2) the average legal index values weighted by GDP.
-The simple average legal index values of the countries of notification where the funds are distributed was also considered, but the results were similar (except in cases explicitly noted otherwise below) and hence not reported but are available on request.
+Each of the legal indices in the dependent variable is constructed in two ways: (1) as the average legal index values weighted by the population of the country of notification and (2) as the average legal index values weighted by GDP.
+The simple average legal index values of the countries of notification where the funds were distributed was also considered, but the results were similar (except in cases explicitly noted otherwise; see below) and hence are not reported but available on request.

-To assess robustness of our dependent variable measures, we construct and explicitly test alternative dependent variables based on the difference in legal indices between notification countries and the country of domiciliation.
-Furthermore, we consider subsets of the data based on region, and explicitly show results for notifications outside of Europe.
+To assess the robustness of our dependent variable measures, we construct and explicitly test alternative dependent variables based on the difference in legal indices between the notification countries and the country of domiciliation.
+Furthermore, we consider subsets of the data based on region and explicitly show results for notifications outside of Europe.

 The main explanatory variable used to test our central hypotheses in Section 2 is the dummy variable for UCITS fund structure.
-A positive coefficient on the UCITS variable supports the 'legal complements hypothesis', or the idea that voluntarily assumed investor protection standards are more likely to spread to countries with stronger legal systems due to the lower marginal costs to the fund managers.
-Conversely, a negative coefficient on the UCITS variable supports the 'legal substitutes hypothesis', or the idea that voluntarily assumed investor protection standards are more likely to spread to countries with stronger legal systems of the UCITS variable supports the 'legal substitutes hypothesis', or the idea that voluntarily assumed investor protection standards are more likely to spread to countries with weaker legal systems due to greater the marginal benefits to investors.
+A positive coefficient for the UCITS variable supports the legal complement hypothesis, or the idea that voluntarily assumed investor protection standards are more likely to spread to countries with stronger legal systems due to the lower marginal costs to fund managers.
+Conversely, a negative coefficient for the UCITS variable supports the legal substitute hypothesis, or the idea that voluntarily assumed investor protection standards are more likely to spread to countries with weaker legal systems due to the greater marginal benefits to investors.

-In our empirical analyses we control for a number of other factors that could affect choice of jurisdiction of notifications.
-We control for the overall scope of notifications, the characteristics of the fund such as its age, whether or not it belongs to a top-50 ranked promoter, its status (merged or liquidated or still active), fund promoter type, and legal conditions in the country of domiciliation.
+Our empirical analyses control for a number of other factors that can affect the choice of notification jurisdiction.
+We control for the overall scope of notifications, such characteristics of the fund as its age, whether or not the fund belongs to a top 50 ranked promoter, fund status (merged, liquidated, or still active), fund promoter type, and the legal conditions in the country of domiciliation.
 All the specifications include dummies for vintage year and countries of domiciliation.
 Standard errors are clustered by vintage year.
-We discuss other controls and robustness checks below alongside the results and discussion in subsections 5.2-5.5.
+We discuss other controls and robustness checks below, alongside the results and discussion in Sections 5.2-5.5.